Home Search Gallery How-To Books Links Workshops About Contact

 S-raw has its uses, but I caution the great majority of my readers for whom this s-raw feature is a bad idea.
 Then again, Bayer interpolation isn't involved in s-raw, so it's not as bad as you would think.
 S-raw (as well as small JPG) gives very similar results to what a similar Foveon sensor would give, and at 5 MP the image quality is still wonderful, just more bloated than a better-looking JPG would be.

 Data Transfer: USB (standard) or wireless with optional WFT-E2A.
-Also an NTSC/PAL video output.
+Also an NTSC/PAL video output; no HDMI like the Nikon D3.

 Languages: 18: English, Japanese, German, French, Dutch, Danish, Portuguese, Finnish, Italian, Norwegian, Swedish, Spanish, Greek, Russian, Polish, Simplified/Traditional Chinese and Korean.